hawkfish/textform/docs/transforms/reshapes/divide.rst

     .. py:attribute:: fills
         :type: str or tuple(str)

-        The value(s) to be used for the column that does not recieve the *input* value.
+        The value(s) to be used for the field that does not recieve the *input* value.

 Usage